-Friends University has had a special relationship with the Sedgwick County Zoo in Wichita for over two decades.
-Students in the Zoo Science program take traditional college courses at the University while also taking specialized courses at the zoo and getting practical experience working with zoo personnel in and around animal exhibits.
-The result is a four-year Bachelor of Science degree that contains a liberal arts-based biological science framework with practical zoological experiences built in.
+Friends University has had a special relationship with the Sedgwick County Zoo in Wichita for more than two decades.
+Students in the zoo science program take traditional college courses at the university while also taking specialized courses at the zoo and getting practical experience working with zoo personnel in and around animal exhibits.
+The result is a four-year bachelor of science degree that contains a liberal arts-based biological science framework with practical zoological experiences built in.

-The Sedgwick County Zoo is one of the finest mid-sized zoos in the country and is accredited by the AZA (The Association of Zoos and Aquariums).
-Courses for the Zoo Science degree program offered at the zoo include Zookeeping Techniques, Captive Animal Training and Enrichment, Introduction to Captive Animal Health, and others.
-Only students enrolled in the Zoo Science degree program can take these courses.
-Most Zoo Science courses meet in the Cargill Learning Center at the zoo, but they often include time in animal exhibits and off-exhibit areas.
+Courses for the zoo science degree program offered at the Sedgwick County Zoo include zoo keeping techniques, zoo animal training and enrichment, introduction to zoo animal health, and others.
+Only students enrolled in the zoo science degree program may take these courses.
+Most zoo science courses meet in the Cargill Learning Center at the zoo, but they often include time with animal exhibits and off-exhibit areas.

 Working in a zoo is most often a labor of love, not a path to fame or fortune.
-Despite the modest pay, there is always competition for available animal keeper positions in any good zoo.
-And with the training and experience that comes from the Zoo Science program, a person who wants to can gradually move to more senior positions within the zoological professions.
+Despite the modest pay, there is always competition for available animal keeper positions at any good zoo.
+And with the training and experience that comes from the zoo science program, a motivated person can gradually move to more senior positions within the zoological professions.